yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 With:

-- `receiver` - Required, the identifier of the receiver, which is a string
+- `receiver` - Required, the identifier of the receiver, which is a integer; if it's `0` then broadcasting to all instances
 - `kind` - The same as `pub()`
 - `value` - The same as `pub()`